woossi0/suite/docs/usermanual/source/cartography/rt/barnes.rst

 Examples
 --------

-The map image above shows a temperature surface interpolated across a set of data points with a attribute giving the maximum daily temperature on a given day.
+This example shows a temperature surface interpolated across a set of data points with a attribute giving the maximum daily temperature on a given day.
 It shows the generated Barnes Surface, the original input data points (drawn by another style), as well as a base map layer.

 The source data used in this example is the ``world:globaldata_temp`` layer (available for download on the :ref:`intro.sampledata` page).